 In case of accidental contact of the veterinary medicinal product with the skin or eyes, rinse with large amounts of fresh water.
 Remove contaminated clothes that are in direct contact with skin.
+In case of eye contact, rinse abundantly with fresh water.
 If symptoms occur, seek medical advice.
 In case of accidental oral exposure or self-injection, seek medical advice immediately and show the package leaflet or the label to the physician but DO NOT DRIVE as sedation and changes in blood pressure may occur.
 If pregnant women handle the veterinary medicinal product, special caution should be observed not to self-inject as uterine contractions and decreased foetal blood pressure may occur after accidental systemic exposure.